 Parking Bans, Snow and Ice Removal

-Parking Bans, Snow and Ice removal can seem complicated at times.
+Parking Bans, and Snow and Ice removal can seem complicated at times.
 Winnipeg has an excellent, award-winning program designed to ensure our City keeps moving.
-I’ve summarized the details of parking bans, snow and ice removal and hope you find this information helpful.
+To learn more, SEE the SNOW web pages which provide a comprehensive overview.

 Winnipeggers are passionate about snow and snow removal!
 These 6 key points help put parking bans and snow/ice removal into perspective:

 - Using human beings and machines to harness the forces of nature will ALWAYS be challenging.

 - Communicating parking bans requires BOTH the City and resident’s active participation.

 - The City’s detailed Snow Clearing Policy may or may not always align with individuals’ personal expectations.

 - Every single road and sidewalk in Winnipeg was kept open in 2014, the worst winter since 1898 (according to Environment Canada) for duration, cold temperatures, and record snowfalls.
 The City did not shut down access; conditions weren’t ideal, but the City did NOT shut down.